torvalds/linux/Documentation/networking/operstates.rst

 So basically a 802.1X supplicant interacts with the kernel like this:

--subscribe to RTNLGRP_LINK
+- subscribe to RTNLGRP_LINK
--set IFLA_LINKMODE to 1 via RTM_SETLINK
+- set IFLA_LINKMODE to 1 via RTM_SETLINK
--query RTM_GETLINK once to get initial state
+- query RTM_GETLINK once to get initial state
--if initial flags are not (IFF_LOWER_UP && !IFF_DORMANT), wait until netlink multicast signals this state
+- if initial flags are not (IFF_LOWER_UP && !IFF_DORMANT), wait until
+  netlink multicast signals this state
--do 802.1X, eventually abort if flags go down again -send RTM_SETLINK to set operstate to IF_OPER_UP if authentication succeeds, IF_OPER_DORMANT otherwise
+- do 802.1X, eventually abort if flags go down again
+- send RTM_SETLINK to set operstate to IF_OPER_UP if authentication succeeds, IF_OPER_DORMANT otherwise
--see how operstate and IFF_RUNNING is echoed via netlink multicast -set interface back to IF_OPER_DORMANT if 802.1X reauthentication fails
+- see how operstate and IFF_RUNNING is echoed via netlink multicast
+- set interface back to IF_OPER_DORMANT if 802.1X reauthentication
+  fails
--restart if kernel changes IFF_LOWER_UP or IFF_DORMANT flag
+- restart if kernel changes IFF_LOWER_UP or IFF_DORMANT flag

 if supplicant goes down, bring back IFLA_LINKMODE to 0 and IFLA_OPERSTATE to a sane value.